Ukulele tuning (1)

 To use this app, you just need to select the ukulele setting on top, and then tune each string according to the app.
 For example, if you have a normal tuning, choose C tuning (standard) (gCEA).
 This is how most tuners work, so it’s not a complicated operation at all.

 Of course, you can also tune the ukulele by using your ears and listening to the sound.
-This is not easy for everyone, in our opinion (Read the article Baritone Ukulele Tuning.)
+This is not easy for everyone, in our opinion (Read also the article Baritone Ukulele Tuning.)

 A bit deeper information if you don’t have, or want, a standard tuning: